Murali Kartik: Domestic career

 Despite the modest returns during the season, Kartik was selected for an India A tour of Pakistan in February and March 1998.
-In four first-class matches, which were persistently curtailed by the weather, Kartik bowled only 31 overs, and only two in the two matches against Pakistan A. He finished with four wickets at 27.50.
+In four first-class matches, which were persistently curtailed by the weather, Kartik bowled only 31 overs and only two in the two matches against Pakistan A. He finished with four wickets at 27.50.
 In the two one-dayers, he proved expensive, taking 1/53 and 0/73 from ten overs each, as Pakistan won both matches easily.

 At the start of the 1998–99 season, Kartik took 23 wickets for Vijay Cricket Club in the Chennai League.
-He played more regularly in the 1998–99 Ranji Trophy, taking 29 wickets in seven matches at 19.3 to be the 13th highest wicket-taker.
-This included a 3/8 and 4/62 in an innings win over Rajasthan, and 5/84 and 5/55 in the last two matches of the campaign against Tamil Nadu and Delhi.
-He also added 29 and 53 with the bat against Tamil Nadu to help stave off a defeat after they were trailing by over 200 on the first innings.
+He played more regularly in the 1998–99 Ranji Trophy, taking 29 wickets in seven matches at 19.3 to be the 13th-highest wicket-taker.
+This included a 3/8 and 4/62 in an innings win over Rajasthan and 5/84 and 5/55 in the last two matches of the campaign against Tamil Nadu and Delhi.
+He also added 29 and 53 with the bat against Tamil Nadu to help stave off a defeat after they were trailing by over 200 in the first innings.

-He was rewarded with selection for Central Zone and after taking 4/133 against North Zone, claimed 5/73 and 2/22 in the final to help them defeat West Zone by 112 runs in Aurangabad to claim the Duleep Trophy, and was the leading wicket-taker during the tournament.
+He was rewarded with selection for Central Zone and, after taking 4/133 against North Zone, claimed 5/73 and 2/22 in the final to help them defeat West Zone by 112 runs in Aurangabad to claim the Duleep Trophy and was the leading wicket-taker during the tournament.
 He scored a total of 183 runs at 18.30 for the entire Indian first-class season.
 He took five wickets at 26.60 in four zonal one-dayers, winning all four matches.